7368697661/7368697661.github.io/content/Book of October/2-a-signpost-to-seattle.md

 ---
-title: A Signpost to Seattle
+title: "A Signpost to Seattle"
 tags:
 - boo
 ---